j-mcnelis/j-mcnelis/README.md

 ## Objective

 I've had a passion for computers and learning about cybersecurity since before I even graduated high school.
 Throughout the following years I continued to develop said knowledge and obtained a BS in Cybersecurity and Networks and an MS in Cybersecurity.
-I'm eager to learn more and continue honing my abilities in order to land a job in this field.
+I'm eager to learn more and continue honing my abilities in order to land a job in this field, ideally in the realm of cybersecurity engineering.
 This portfolio will showcase the skills, tools, and projects I will be undertaking.

 ## Skills